Robust recoverable and two-stage selection problems: Introduction

 \paragraph{Our results}

 In Section~\ref{secrec} we will investigate the robust recoverable model.
-We will show that it is NP-hard for two scenarios and becomes strongly NP-hard and not at all approximable when the number of scenarios is a part of input.
+We will show that it is strongly NP-hard and not at all approximable, when the number of scenarios is a part of input.
 A major part of Section~\ref{secrec} is devoted to constructing a polynomial $O((p-k+1)n^2)$ algorithm for the interval uncertainty representation, where $k$ is the recovery parameter.
 In Section~\ref{sec2st} we will study the robust two-stage model.
-We will prove that it is NP-hard for three second-stage cost scenarios.
-Furthermore, when the number of scenarios is a part of input, then the problem becomes strongly NP-hard and hard to approximate within $(1-\epsilon)\log n$ for any $\epsilon>0$, unless P=NP.
+We will prove that it is NP-hard for two second-stage cost scenarios.
+Furthermore, when the number of scenarios is a part of input, then the problem becomes strongly NP-hard and it has an approximability lower bound of~$\Omega(\log n)$.
 For scenario set $\mathcal{U}^D$, we will construct a randomized algorithm which returns an $O(\log K + \log n)$-approximate solution with high probability.
 If $K=poly(n)$, then the randomized algorithm gives the best approximation up to a constant factor.
 We will also show that for the interval uncertainty representation the robust two-stage model is solvable in $O(n)$ time.